daphnephil/Crypto_Sentiment/README.md

    ```
    git clone https://github.com/daphnephil/Crypto_Sentiment.git
    ```
+4. Edit the files as instructed in this [mage doc](https://docs.mage.ai/production/deploying-to-cloud/gcp/setup)

 ### Usage
 Once the setup is complete, you can run the pipeline to collect and analyze cryptocurrency sentiment data.
 Here's how to use the pipeline: